 - Current Year Funding: Explore federal revenue data for ACS, DSS, DYCD, and DFTA

 - All Federal Grants: Explore all federal grants to NYC dating back to 2010

 - FPWA’s Tableau Public Profile: Share charts on social and embed them into digital media

-Please contact FPWA’s Fiscal Policy team for technical assistance or personalized training that is tailored to your specific needs.
+Watch our training video for a demonstration of the Tracker’s open data features, download our step-by-step instructions, or please contact FPWA’s Fiscal Policy team for technical assistance or personalized training that is tailored to your specific needs.

 The Federal Funds Tracker relies on a number of data sources, requires certain assumptions, normalizes data to reflect intent, and categorizes grant data for uniformity and analysis.

 - Current Year Data: For FY 2019 figures, we rely on the New York City’s Office of Management and Budget’s Budget Function Analysis (BFA) report from the FY 2019 Adopted Budget.
 The BFA details the expense budget of certain agencies by major functional areas and are updated for the Preliminary, Executive, and Adopted Budgets.
 Each year, we will update the Federal Funds Tracker with data from the Preliminary Budget, which reflects the most up to date estimates of the current fiscal year.
 The disadvantage of the BFA is that expenses are estimates.
 The advantage is that the BFA provides a level of detail not available elsewhere by detailing federal grants by program area, which is simply a way to categorize an agency’s spending into program areas.